 Inventory : Configuration: Products

-This document reviews the Product settings of the Inventory application configuration of Odoo 15.
+This document reviews the Product settings of the Inventory app configuration in Odoo 14.
 This includes product categories, attributes, and reordering rules.

 To get started, navigate to the Inventory app.